-159. Boohoo Group itself boasts that: "We Are boohoo, the brand behind the clothes helping you to #DOYOURTHING.
+179. Boohoo Group itself boasts that: "We Are boohoo, the brand behind the clothes helping you to #DOYOURTHING.
 Our brands, boohoo, boohooMAN, PrettyLittleThing, Nasty Gal, Miss Pap, Karen Millen and Coast design, source, market and sell clothing, shoes, accessories and beauty products.
 We've been doing our thing since 2006 and we've gone global with offices in Manchester, Burnley, London, Leicester, Paris, Los Angeles, and Sydney.
 We're always bringing something new with up to 100 new pieces hitting site every day.
 And we're 24/7 on social with millions of followers."

 Boohoo Group sees itself as having "grown from Manchester's best kept fashion secret to one of the fastest growing international retailers," through the various brands Boohoo Group controls, including boohoo, PrettyLittleThing, and NastyGal.

-160. Boohoo Group routinely tells investors that it sells its products to customers
+180. Boohoo Group routinely tells investors that it sells its products to customers across the globe, which includes the United States.
+For example, in one communication to its investors, Boohoo Group states: "Our vision is to lead the fashion e-commerce market globally, in a way that delivers for our customers, people, suppliers and stakeholders.
+Our brands operate along the same principles today as when boohoo was founded in 2006: through a test and repeat model that brings the latest trends and fashion inspiration in a matter of weeks to our customers across the world."
+Similarly, Boohoo Group tells investors: "Our brands design, source, market and sell clothing, shoes, accessories and beauty products targeted at 16-40-year-old consumers in the UK and internationally."

-- 161. In another communication, Boohoo Group states: "we want to thank our customers, our amazing teams and our wonderful suppliers for their continued support."
+181. In another communication, Boohoo Group states: "we want to thank our customers, our amazing teams and our wonderful suppliers for their continued support."
 Boohoo itself thus admits that it controls its brands and considers the customers and teams of its various brands its own direct customers and teams.
-Boohoo Group also boasts of having "5000+ colleagues working across the world," referring to its employees across its various brands and subsidiaries, including Boohoo USA and Boohoo Limited, as one big collective company would. - 162.
-By way of further example, Boohoo Group's LinkedIn page states they have offices around the world including "Los Angeles," with PLT listed as one of "our brands."
-Boohoo Group admittedly considers the offices and headquarters of its various subsidiaries as its own offices and headquarters within any given country. - 163.
-The philosophy of the Boohoo Companies is that they do not open stores, they open "countries" by opening a marketing hub within a country.
-For example, Boohoo Group controls and directs sales of its boohoo products in the U.S. by controlling and utilizing together Boohoo Limited (one of Boohoo Group's international "Trading" arms) and Boohoo USA (Boohoo Group's U.S. "Marketing" hub for the sale of boohoo products in the U.S.). - 164.
-Boohoo Limited's 2019 Annual Report states that its "controlling party is boohoo group plc, [i.e., Boohoo Group]."
-Boohoo Group's 2020 Annual Report states that its "financial statements consolidate those of its subsidiaries and the Employee Benefit
+Boohoo Group also boasts of having "5000+ colleagues working across the world," referring to its employees across its various brands and subsidiaries, including Boohoo USA and Boohoo Limited, as one big collective company would.

+182. By way of further example, Boohoo Group's LinkedIn page states they have offices around the world including "Los Angeles," with PLT listed as one of "our brands."
+Boohoo Group admittedly considers the offices and headquarters of its various subsidiaries as its own offices and headquarters within any given country.

+183. The philosophy of the Boohoo Companies is that they do not open stores, they open "countries" by opening a marketing hub within a country.
+For example, Boohoo Group controls and directs sales of its boohoo products in the U.S. by controlling and utilizing together Boohoo Limited (one of Boohoo Group's international "Trading" arms) and Boohoo USA (Boohoo Group's U.S. "Marketing" hub for the sale of boohoo products

-Trust.
+1 in the U.S.).

+184. Boohoo Limited's 2019 Annual Report states that its "controlling party is boohoo group plc, [i.e., Boohoo Group]."
+Boohoo Group's 2020 Annual Report states that its "financial statements consolidate those of its subsidiaries and the Employee Benefit Trust.
 All intercompany transactions between group companies are eliminated."
 Boohoo Group also boasts that: "Subsidiaries are entities controlled by the group [referring to Boohoo Group].
 The group controls an entity when the group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity."
 The same report lists Boohoo Limited and Boohoo USA as "subsidiaries."